kilinc89/qrios/README.md

 ### `summary`

-App created random landscape or potrait image between 100 to 500 When user click a image image pop up and overlay to screen max-width:600 px
+App creates random landscape or potrait images between 100 to 500 count.\
+When user click a image,it pops up and overlays to screen.\

-when user click again after overlay popup, it disappears
+If user click again after overlay popup, it disappears